In Summary

-- The Korean medicine principle that the digestive system’s optimal function occurs in the morning and declines through the evening is confirmed by modern chronobiology: insulin sensitivity, digestive enzyme secretion, and gastric motility all peak in the morning hours.
+- The Korean medicine principle that digestive function is strongest in the morning and declines through the evening aligns with modern chronobiology: insulin sensitivity, digestive enzyme secretion, and gastric motility all tend to peak in the morning hours.

-- Portion control as typically practiced — reducing total calories — misses the more important variable: the distribution of caloric intake across the day in alignment with metabolic capacity.
+- Portion control as typically practiced — reducing total calories — can miss a more important variable: the distribution of caloric intake across the day in alignment with metabolic capacity.

-- Late eating is not merely a habit issue; it directly impairs hepatic detoxification, disrupts the growth hormone secretion that depends on nocturnal metabolic quiet, and contributes to the metabolic syndrome phenotype regardless of total caloric intake.
+- Late eating is not merely a habit issue; it can impair hepatic processing, blunt the growth hormone secretion that depends on nocturnal metabolic quiet, and contribute to the metabolic syndrome phenotype somewhat independently of total caloric intake.

 The conversation about diet and longevity tends to focus overwhelmingly on content — which foods, which macronutrient ratios, which specific compounds to include or avoid.
 This focus is not wrong, but it misses a variable that is equally important and substantially more actionable for many patients: timing.
 Not the minor calibrations of intermittent fasting protocols, but the fundamental alignment of eating patterns with the body’s circadian metabolic architecture.